 Luft, Aliza (2016).
-“Feminist/Women’s Movements, East Africa.”
+“Women's and Feminist Activism in Eastern Africa.”
 The Wiley Blackwell Encyclopedia of Gender and Sexuality Studies, eds: Nancy Naples, Renee C. Hoogland, Maithree Wickramasinghe, & Angela Wong.
 Malden, MA: Blackwell Publishing.

 Luft, Aliza (2016).
-“LGBTI Movements, East Africa.”
+“LGBT Activism in Eastern Africa.”
 The Wiley Blackwell Encyclopedia of Gender and Sexuality Studies, eds: Nancy Naples, Renee C. Hoogland, Maithree Wickramasinghe, & Angela Wong.
 Malden, MA: Blackwell Publishing.

-Luft, Aliza (2013).
-“A Train in Winter: An Extraordinary Story of Women, Friendship, and Resistance in Occupied France,” by Caroline Moorehead.
-New York, NY: Harper Perrenial, 2011.
+Luft, Aliza (2015).
+“A Train in Winter: An Extraordinary Story of Women, Friendship, and Resistance in Occupied France.”
 In Mobilizing Ideas.

-Luft, Aliza.
+Luft, Aliza (2016).
 “What Vichy France Can Teach Us About the Normalization of State Violence.”
 Blog post published on Scatterplot.